jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_user/misc.rst

 cables, maybe longer cables, we **strongly** recommend UniBrain cables (FireWire-400 A to A, 6 pins to 6 pins).
 See UniBrain https://www.unibrain.com/products/firewire-400-cables/.
-Using random FireWire cables found in your lab or on the web is a sure way to loose a fair amount of time debugging connection issues.
+Using random FireWire cables found in your lab or on the web is a sure way to lose a fair amount of time debugging connection issues.

 USB Bluetooth dongle
 ********************

-If you have an Si system with a full cart, you will need a Bluetooth USB adapter with a long USB extension.
+If you have a Si system with a full cart, you will need a Bluetooth USB adapter with a long USB extension.
 The dVRK relies on a 5 Bluetooth Arduino boards (see :ref:`dESSJ <dessj-setup>`) to read the SUJ joint positions.
 These boards have pretty weak reception so the